Spicy-Acorn/fusionmatrix/README.rst

 **Fuses**

+- creatematrix.fuse: Fuse to create a 4x4 matrix.
 - readmatrix.fuse: Fuse to read a matrix from metadata of an image.
 - transposematrix.fuse: Fuse to transpose a matrix.
 - writematrix.fuse: Fuse to write a matrix to metadata of an image.